nasa/Transform-to-Open-Science/Module_5/Lesson_3/readme.md

 ### Capturing the Research Process Accurately in the Making of Results

 > I am aware of the reproducibility crisis and how open science can help combat it.
 What practical ways can I apply to my research outputs to make open results?
 How can I ensure that the results I share can be reproduced by others?
-How can I publish scientiﬁc publications that do not add to, but combat the reproducibility crisis?
+How can I publish scientific publications that do not add to, but combat the reproducibility crisis?

 In the Ethos of Open Science, you learned about the ethics and principles underlying responsible open science practices.
 In Open Software, you explored and identified the right tools and methods that ensure the usability and reproducibility of your analysis.
 In Open Data, you developed a data management plan that can ensure the Findability, Accessibility, Interoperability and Reusability (FAIR) of your data throughout the research process, and not just at the end when the final report from the project is released.
 These open science approaches directly address the root causes of the reproducibility crisis, which are a lack of openness throughout the scientific process, lack of documentation, poor description of intermediate methods or missing data that were used at intermediate stages of the research process.
 In this lesson, you will learn to put all of these together to ensure that you are prepared to make your open results easy to reproduce by others.